Matra MS640: History and background

 Pescarolo immediately had the impression of a “light” steering and when he entered the Hunaudières straight he pushed the car up to 250 km/h.
 Overcome a bump, the 640 took off like an airplane "flying" along the runway with the wheels off the ground and the engine howling until the nose did not rear up causing it to flip and then crash to the side of the runway.
 From the pits, a column of smoke was seen and immediately the team rushed to the scene of the accident: the trees had been cut at a height of one and a half meters and the debris was scattered within a radius of a few hundred meters, but the pilot was alive, although he then had to spend six months of very long convalescence to recover from burns, fractures of the limbs and injuries to the spine.
 Having recovered, although still limping, he won the 1000 km of Paris on the Montlhéry circuit aboard a Matra 650 paired with Beltoise.
-The "640", on the other hand, will never be used in the race as Jean-Luc Lagardère did not consent to the creation of another model, thus prompting Choulet to leave Matra in October 1969 to join the Porsche.
+The "640", on the other hand, will never be used in the race as Jean-Luc Lagardère did not consent to the creation of another model, thus prompting Choulet to leave Matra in October 1969 to return to the Société d'Études et de Réalisations Automobiles (SERA-CD) where he participated in the design of the first version of the Porsche 917.

 After the accident, an attempt was made to understand the causes, which in the designer's opinion had to be found in the bending of some parts of the bodywork, specifically the upper part of the doors, under the thrust of the air at high speeds.
 As the shape of the body changed, it became unstable and ready for take-off, a tendency that led to the accident and that could have been discovered and eliminated if the pilot had gradually reached the maximum performance of the car lap after lap, according to Choulet.
 The fact is that the car's extreme aerodynamics meant that a minimum of inconvenience was enough to get to the accident.